 “No one is ever going to be 100% happy with everything you do.
 Oftentimes, it’s important to remember that you have a great cohort of customers who love you.
 Try to replicate them as much as you try to minimize the people that are frustrated with your company.” — Conner Burt, COO, Lessonly

 We’ve found that it’s beneficial to gather continuous feedback from our customers.
 By spending time with people who love our product just as much as those who may be having trouble with it, we’re able to gather valuable insights that help us improve the customer experience.
 This enables us to create and improve products and services so that learners have a better experience—and our customers stay customers.

 Create a culture of superior service

 Customers have a lot of power.
 The moment they receive less than exceptional customer service, they’ll likely take their business elsewhere.
-In fact, 33% of Americans say they’d consider switching companies after just one single instance of poor service.
+In fact, 8 out of 10 customers say they’d consider switching companies after just one single instance of poor service.
 Businesses can alleviate customer churn by instilling a customer-centric approach in everything they do.

 While many organizations promote a service culture for their customer experience or support teams, it’s beneficial to spread that culture across every team—from sales to product.
 Max highlights the importance of leaders setting clear expectations, “By modeling a specific behavior, it shows that everyone in the company should act that way—whether you’re dealing with a customer or not.”
 This mindset is extremely beneficial to growing teams—it builds a foundation of customer service that every employee can contribute to.
 Then, as new members join the team, they quickly learn what it means to deliver superior service.